marmelab/react-admin/docs/Architecture.md

 )
 ```

-This simple approach removes the need for a dependency injection system.
+This approach eliminates the need for a dependency injection system and provides an elegant solution to access data and callbacks from higher levels in the render tree.

 So when you write a component that needs to access data or callbacks defined higher in the render tree, you can always find a context to get it.

-Contexts are one of the key concepts in React Admin.
-If you are not familiar with them, do not hesitate to read the [React documentation on Context](https://react.dev/learn/passing-data-deeply-with-context).
+Contexts are fundamental concepts in React Admin.
+If you are not familiar with them, don't hesitate to read the [React documentation on Context](https://react.dev/learn/passing-data-deeply-with-context).
+Understanding contexts will greatly enhance your understanding of how react-admin leverages them to create a powerful and flexible framework.

 ## Batteries Included But Removable

-You can build very complex web apps with react-admin components alone, as long as the react-admin design choices fit yours.
-But if you need to customize the behavior of a component beyond its existing capabilities, you can always replace a react-admin component with your own.
+React-admin allows you to build sophisticated web applications using only its built-in components, assuming that its design choices align with your needs.
+However, if you find that a component's existing capabilities don't meet your specific requirements, you're free to replace it with a custom component.

-For instance, if [`<SimpleShowLayout>`](./SimpleShowLayout.md) doesn't let you lay out the details of a contact in the following way:
+For example, if [`<SimpleShowLayout>`](./SimpleShowLayout.md) doesn't allow you to arrange the details of a contact as depicted in the image below:

 ![contact details](./img/atomic-crm.png)

-You can always use your own layout component:
+You can create and use your own layout component:

 {% raw %}
 ```tsx